TOG Foundation

 Walk Details

-Until the end of the 19th century, the hills around this area busy with hundreds of men working above and below ground extracting lead from the ground.
-Today there are the remains of the mines and chimneys of the Old Gang Smelt Mill.
+Until the end of the 19th century, the hills around this part of the Yorkshire Dales were alive with hundreds of men working both above and below ground, extracting lead in one of the many mines and mills of the area.
+This walk takes us to the remnants of one of those – Old Gang Smelt Mill.

-The Old Gang Smelt Mill was the largest to operate in this area and the main part of what is still standing was built in 1846 and operated until 1907.
+The Old Gang Smelt Mill was actually the largest of its kind to operate in this area.

 Read more ...